Students organise a class or school-wide ‘barter project’ where students exchange goods or commit to providing a service.

 - Reflection on what they have learned from this and what it means for their own lives, or for the future

-Students are required to complete at least three projects relating to different strands of the course and must create a Project Record for one action taken during the short course.
+Students are required to complete at least three projects relating to different sections of the course and must create a Project Record for one action taken during the short course.
 [NB: work completed in First Year cannot be submitted for certification].

 If students decide to produce a Project Record for the Barter Project they can do so in written, digital, audio or visual form.
 Regardless of the format chosen, students should ensure that their individual Project Record communicates: